Annual Audit and Compliance in China: important considerations for Foreign-Invested Enterprises

 In addition, the annual compliance plays an important role for other operational considerations.
 For example, a foreign-invested enterprise can only distribute dividends after completing the annual CIT filing.
 Furthermore, the annual audit can aid with the identification of potential compliance issues concerning transfer pricing.

-Although we are not a CPA firm, together with our partner firms we offer our clients fully integrated statutory audit support from a single source and with the quality that Moore is known for globally.
+Together with our partner firms, we offer our clients fully integrated statutory audit support from a single source with recognized quality.
 Our services extend to the coordination between the auditor and client, preparation and review of documentation provided to the auditor as well as management of the audit timeline.
 Our partners are also experienced component auditors and therefore we support with consolidation and compliance with IFRS & IAS.